Optimal Top-Two Method for Best Arm Identification and Fluid Analysis: Proofs from Section

 Now for arms $a\in\overline{B}^c$, note that $x_{1,a}=\argmin{x\in[\mu_a,\mu_1]}{\left(N_1 d(\mu_1,x)+N_a^0 d(\mu_a,x)\right)}$ and $I_a=N_1 d(\mu_1,x_{1,a})+N_a^0 d(\mu_a,x_{1,a})$.

 As a result, putting $x=\mu_1$, we have $I_a\leq N_a^0 d(\mu_a,\mu_1)$. \end{proof}

-\bulletwithnote{Reaching stability}~~By statement 3 of Proposition \ref{prop:beta_fluid_ODEs}, the indexes of the arms in $B$ increase at a linear rate, whereas the indexes of the arms in $\overline{B}^c$ stay bounded above by a constant.
+\bulletwithnote{Reaching $\beta$-optimal proportions}~~By statement 3 of Proposition \ref{prop:beta_fluid_ODEs}, the indexes of the arms in $B$ increase at a linear rate, whereas the indexes of the arms in $\overline{B}^c$ stay bounded above by a constant.
 As a result, by some finite time, $I_B$ crosses the index of some arm in $a\in \overline{B}^c$, after which $B$ gets updated to $B\cup\{a\}$.
 The same process then continues with the updated $B$.
-In this way, eventually $B=[K]/\{1\}$ and the fluid dynamics reaches the $\beta$-optimal proportion $\mathbold{\omega}^\star(\beta)=(\omega^\star_a(\beta):a\in[K])$ where,
+In this way, eventually $B=[K]/\{1\}$ and the fluid dynamics reaches the $\beta$-optimal proportion $\mathbold{\omega}^\star(\beta)=(\omega^\star_a(\beta):a\in[K])$ ($\beta$-optimal proportion is the solution to the max-min problem (\ref{eqn:max_min_formulation}) with the added constraint $\omega_1=\beta$) where,